Declining home ownership is a national crisis

 It is time that the Government made promoting home ownership a major priority, writes Paula Higgins

 Do you want to own your own home?
 If you don’t, you are, to put it politely, statistically unusual.
 If there is one thing we are agreed on as a country, it is that we want to own the roof over our head.
 Survey after survey, year after year, shows that nearly nine out of 10 of us want to do so.
-It doesn’t matter what class, age, sex or race you are, or whether you live in social housing, rent privately or have already stepped on to the ladder.
+It doesn’t matter what class, age, gender or race you are, or whether you live in social housing, rent privately or have already stepped on to the ladder.
 Pretty much all of us want to own the place where we live.
 The desire for home ownership didn’t feature in the Olympic opening ceremony, but it unites us far more than support for the monarchy or the NHS.

 This is not an irrational national hysteria.
 We shake our heads when we talk about ourselves as a nation of home owners, and mock ourselves when we realise we have spent the entire dinner party talking about house prices.
 But, actually, there are many very solid reasons to want to own your property – and for the government to support you in this aim.
 It is a million personal tragedies – and a major national crisis – that home ownership is in decline.
 In a report we at the Homeowners’ Alliance are publishing next week, we will show that the dismal truth is we are no longer a nation of home owners.